abhijangda/fastkron/documents/cpp-api.md

 `fastKronError fastKronInitHIP(fastKronHandle handle, void *ptrToStream)`

-Initializes the HIP backend with stream only if fastKronHandle was initialized with CUDA backend.
+Initializes the HIP backend with stream only if fastKronHandle was initialized with HIP backend.
 **This function is not implemented yet but is provided for the future**

 * **Parameters**
-    * `handle`: A fastKronHandle initialized with CUDA backend.
+    * `handle`: A fastKronHandle initialized with HIP backend.
-    * `ptrToStream`: A pointer to CUDA stream.
+    * `ptrToStream`: A pointer to HIP stream.

 * **Returns**: `fastKronSuccess` for no error or the error occurred.